26 Best language courses online to become multilingual

 Pricing: $18/hour.
 Take a free class here. | Tutoring: Spanish | English | French | Italian

-14. Fluent in 3 Months
+16. Fluent in 3 Months

 Benny the Irish Polyglot says that you can “have confident conversations in weeks instead of years”.
-He joins a host of language learning options that attempt to appeal to short attention spans and the culture of instant gratification.
+He joins a host of language learning options that appeal to short attention spans and the culture of instant gratification.

-It appears that this online language course teaches a language learning method and not any specific language.
+It appears that this online language course teaches a linguistic learning method and not any specific language.
 He himself is fluent in seven languages, a big turnaround from being monolingual at age 21 before he discovered his system.

 His team is a mix of language power players who speak 5 and are learning 5 more, and lightweights who still only speak one or two languages.
 The cool thing is that they are all learning, so this program can feel like you are learning along with them.